 Prescription treatment options for perimenopausal acne include:

 - Prescription antibiotics like Benzamycin could do the trick, as well as blackhead treatments like Retinoids (a derivative of Vitamin A).
+Consider using a skin care product that contains retinol or peptides.
 When using Retinoids, be sure to apply plenty of sunscreen daily, as they are notorious for increasing the skin’s sensitivity to UV rays.
+Retinoids help your skin slough off dead skin cells at a more normal rate so the dead skin cells don’t bind together and clog your pores.

 - Oral medications.
 Your doctor may prescribe antibiotics, androgen blockers like spironolactone, or a low dosage of severe acne medication such as Accutane.

 - Hormone Replacement Therapy (HRT).
+The most effective treatment for adult acne is usually some form of hormonal therapy.
+For menopausal women, this means Hormone Replacement Therapy.
 Some women who start HRT report that their complexion has cleared up, while others find that it’s made their acne troubles worse.
 HRT can relieve many unpleasant symptoms of menopause, but there are some risks with starting HRT, mostly for women who have a history of breast or endometrial cancers.
-Most likely, your medical professionals wouldn’t prescribe HRT for skin troubles alone, but may prescribe it if it you’re suffering from a host of problems related to menopause.
+Most likely, your medical professionals wouldn’t prescribe HRT for skin troubles alone but may prescribe it if you’re suffering from a host of problems related to menopause.

 Acne is a very normal, common experience for perimenopausal women.
 If you choose to make an appointment with us, please come prepared with any and all questions and concerns you might have about skin care.
 Take note of your symptoms and problem areas and be prepared to talk about what products and cleansing practices you’re currently using.